bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/CoreConductorDiameter_3ZwqVh2H99qOG$$4R$j3QX/Documentation.md

-Core conductor diameter (only for coaxial wire pair).
+Indicates the core conductor diameter.
+It is only used for coaxial wire pair.